aws/copilot-cli/site/content/docs/developing/domain.en.md

 ### Use domain in your existing validated certificates
-If you'd like more granular control over the generated ACM certificate, or if the [default `alias` options](#customized-domain-alias) aren't flexible enough, you can import to your environments validated ACM certificates that include the alias.
+If you'd like more granular control over the generated ACM certificate, or if the [default `alias` options](#customized-domain-alias) aren't flexible enough, you can import validated ACM certificates that include the alias to your environment.
 In the [environment manifest](../manifest/environment.en.md), specify `http.[public/private].certificates`:

 ```yaml